smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 You can find ice catchers in bongs made from different materials like glass, silicone, acrylic, or even bamboo.

-They all have the same purpose though: to catch ice and cool smoke as it passes the neck of a bong.
+They all have the same purpose though: to catch ice and cool smoke as it passes through the neck of a bong.

 ## Do You Need Ice Notches in a Bong?